clusterapps/ansible-role-freeipa-server/README.md

 ipaserver
 =========

 A parameterized role for setting up a FreeIPA server as a primary or replica.
-Primarily tested on CentOS 7.
+Primarily tested on CentOS 7 and CentOS 8.

 Requirements
 ------------